stassa/louise/README.md

 Louise is a machine learning system that learns Prolog programs.

 Louise is based on a new Meta-Interpretive Learning algorithm that runs in polynomial time.
-Louise can learn recursive programs and perform predicate invention and examples invention, among other things.
+Louise can learn recursive programs, including left-recursive and mutually recursive programs and perform multi-predicate learning, predicate invention and examples invention, among other things.

 Meta-Interpretive Learning (MIL) is a new paradigm for Inductive Logic